tiagobondoso/storyteller_plugin_ios/README.md

 All methods return a Promise and also accept optional success and error callbacks for backwards compatibility.
 The plugin is exposed at `cordova.plugins.storyteller` (see `plugin.xml`).

+Important: all functions support both callback-style and Promise/async-await style.
+Prefer `await`/Promises in new code.

 ### initialize(apiKey, userId)
 Initialize the SDK for a user.